flexera-public/ui-build-tools/README.md

         angular: boolean;       // default: true, determines if HTML and SVG files should be bundle in Angular pre-cached files
         library: boolean;       // set to true if your bundle is a library
-        minify: boolean;        // override global minification setting at the bundle level }[],
+        minify: boolean;        // override global minification setting at the bundle level
+        beforeBuild: string[];  // tasks that should be run before the bundle is built }[],
       run: {  // configure to run a bundle as a web app
         bundle: string; // name of the bundle to run